Compute

 Introduction

-Spin up VMs in seconds with enterprise-grade performance.
-Free support, cancel anytime, and data hosted exclusively in European-owned datacenters.
+Spin up cloud servers in seconds with enterprise-grade performance and your data hosted exclusively in European-owned datacenters.

-A virtual machine (VM) is like a computer inside another huge computer that runs within a datacenter.
+A cloud server is like a computer inside another huge computer that runs within a datacenter.

 It behaves like a real computer: